rubik/radon/docs/commandline.rst

    Python can be run with an optimize flag which removes assert statements.

    Value can be set in a configuration file using the ``no_assert`` property.

+.. option:: --include-ipynb

+   Include the Python cells within IPython Notebooks in the reporting.

+   Value can be set in a configuration file using the ``include_ipynb`` property.

+.. option:: --ipynb-cells

+   Report on individual cells in any .ipynb files.

+   Value can be set in a configuration file using the ``ipynb_cells`` property.

 .. option:: -O, --output-file